React App Localization and i18n: Advanced Guide

 );

-When you run your app, you should see the text in either English or Spanish, depending on your device settings.
+Now, when you run your app, you should see the text in either English or Spanish, depending on your device settings.

 Advanced localization with React Native